Captive medic’s bodycam shows firsthand horror of Mariupol

 “They will not be as kind to us,” she replies.
 “But I couldn’t do otherwise.
 They are prisoners of war.”

-Taira is now a prisoner of the Russians, one of hundreds of prominent Ukrainians who have been kidnapped or captured, including local officials, journalists, activists and human rights defenders.
+Taira, 53, is now a prisoner of the Russians, like hundreds of local officials, journalists and other prominent Ukrainians who have been kidnapped or captured.
 The U.N.
-Human Rights Monitoring Mission in Ukraine has recorded 204 cases of enforced disappearances.
-It said some victims may have been tortured, and five were later found dead.
-The office of Ukraine’s ombudswoman said it had received reports of thousands of missing people by late April, 528 of whom had probably been captured.
+Human Rights Monitoring Mission in Ukraine has recorded 204 cases of enforced disappearances, saying that some victims may have been tortured and five were later found dead.

-The Russians also are targeting medics and hospitals even though the Geneva Conventions single out both military and civilian medics for protection “in all circumstance.”
-The World Health Organization has verified more than 100 attacks on health care since the war began, a number likely to rise.

-“This is not about saving one particular woman,” said Oleksandra Chudna, who volunteered as a medic with Taira in 2014.
-“Taira will represent those medics and women who went to the front.”

-Taira’s situation takes on a new significance as the last defenders in Mariupol are evacuated into Russian territories, in what Russia calls a mass surrender and Ukraine calls a mission accomplished.
-Russia says more than 1,700 Ukrainian fighters have surrendered this week in Mariupol, bringing new attention to the treatment of prisoners.
-Ukraine has expressed hope that the fighters can be exchanged for Russian prisoners of war, but a Russian official has said without evidence that they should be not exchanged but put on trial.
+Taira’s situation and what it reveals about the Russia’s treatment of Ukrainian prisoners take on new significance as Mariupol’s last defenders are brought to Russian-held areas.
+Russia says more than 1,700 Ukrainian fighters holed up at a steel mill surrendered this week, while Ukrainian officials said the fighters came out after accomplishing their mission.

-Ukraine’s government has said it tried to add Taira’s name to a prisoner exchange weeks ago.
-However, Russia denies holding her, despite her appearance on television networks in the separatist Donetsk region of Ukraine and on the Russian NTV network, handcuffed and with her face bruised.
-The Ukrainian government declined to speak about the case when asked by the AP.
+Ukraine’s government says it tried to add Taira’s name to a prisoner exchange weeks ago.
+But Russia denies holding her, despite her appearance on television networks in the separatist Donetsk region of Ukraine and on the Russian NTV network, handcuffed and with her face bruised.

-Taira, 53, is known in Ukraine as a star athlete and the person who trained the country’s volunteer medic force.
-What comes across in her video and in descriptions from her friends is a big, exuberant personality with a telegenic presence, the kind of person to revel in swimming with dolphins.

 On Feb.
 24, the first day of the war, Taira chronicled efforts to bandage a Ukrainian soldier’s open head wound.

-Two days later, she ordered colleagues to wrap an injured Russian soldier in a blanket.
-“Cover him because he is shaking,” she says in the video.
+Two days later, she ordered colleagues to wrap a wounded Russian soldier in a blanket.
 She calls the young man “Sunshine” — a favorite nickname for the many soldiers who passed through her hands — and asks why he came to Ukraine.

 “You’re taking care of me,” he tells her, almost in wonder.
 Her response: “We treat everyone equally.”

-Later that night, two children — a brother and sister — arrive gravely wounded from a shootout at a checkpoint.
+Later that night, two children — a brother and sister — arrive gravely wounded from a checkpoint shootout.
 Their parents are dead.
 By the end of the night, despite Taira’s entreaties to “stay with me, little one,” so is the little boy.

-Talking to someone in the dark outside as she smokes, she says, “The boy is gone.
-The boy has died.
-They are still giving CPR to the girl.
-Maybe she will survive.”

-At one point, she stares into a bathroom mirror, a shock of blond hair falling over her forehead in stark contrast to the shaved sides of her head.
-She cuts the camera.

-Throughout the video, she complains about chronic pain from back and hip injuries that left her partially disabled.
-She embraces doctors.
-She cracks jokes to cheer up discouraged ambulance drivers and patients alike.
+Throughout the video, she complains about chronic pain from back and hip injuries.
+She cracks jokes.
 And always, she wears a stuffed animal attached to her vest to hand to any children she might treat.

-With a husband and teenage daughter, she knew what war can do to a family.
-At one point, an injured Ukrainian soldier asks her to call his mother.
-She tells him he’ll be able to call her himself, “so don’t make her nervous.”

-On March 15, a police officer handed over the small data card to a team of Associated Press journalists who had been documenting atrocities in Mariupol, including a Russian airstrike on a maternity hospital.
-The office contacted Taira on a walkie-talkie, and she asked the journalists to take the card safely out of the city.
-The card was hidden inside a tampon, and the team passed through 15 Russian checkpoints before reaching Ukrainian-controlled territory.
+On March 15, a police officer handed the small data card to a team of Associated Press journalists.
+Taira asked the journalists over a walkie-talkie to get the card safely out of Mariupol.
+The card was hidden inside a tampon as the journalists passed through 15 Russian checkpoints.

-A video aired during a March 21 Russian news broadcast announced her capture, accusing her of trying to flee the city in disguise.
-Taira looks groggy and haggard as she reads a statement positioned below the camera, calling for an end to the fighting.
-As she talks, a voiceover derides her colleagues as Nazis, using language echoed this week by Russia as it described the fighters from Mariupol.
+A video aired on a March 21 Russian news broadcast announced her capture.
+In it, she looks groggy and haggard as she reads a statement calling for an end to the fighting.
+As she speaks, a voiceover derides her colleagues as Nazis.

-Both the Russian and Ukrainian governments have publicized interviews with prisoners of war, despite international humanitarian law that describes the practice as inhumane and degrading treatment.
+With a husband and teenage daughter, Taira knew what war can do to a family.
+At one point, an injured Ukrainian soldier asked her to call his mother, and she told him he would be able to call himself, “so don’t make her nervous.”

-Taira’s husband, Vadim Puzanov, said he has received little news about his wife since her disappearance.
-Choosing his words carefully, he described a constant worry as well as outrage at how she has been portrayed by Russia.
+Taira’s husband, Vadim Puzanov, said he has received little news since his wife’s disappearance.

 “Accusing a volunteer medic of all mortal sins, including organ trafficking, is already outrageous propaganda — I don’t even know who it’s for,” he said.

-Taira went to the eastern Donbas region, where Moscow-backed separatists fought Ukrainian forces.
-There, she taught tactical medicine and started a group of medics called Taira’s Angels.
-She also worked as a liaison between the military and civilians in front-line towns where few doctors and hospitals dared operate.
-In 2019, she left for the Mariupol region, and her medical unit was based there.

-Taira was a member of the Ukraine Invictus Games for military veterans, where she was set to compete in archery and swimming.
-Invictus said she was a military medic from 2018 to 2020 but had since been demobilized.

-She received the body camera in 2021 to film for a Netflix documentary series on inspirational figures being produced by Britain’s Prince Harry, who founded the Invictus Games.
-But when Russian forces invaded, she used it to shoot scenes of injured civilians and soldiers instead.
+Taira was part of the Invictus Games for Ukraine.
+She received the body camera last year to film for a Netflix documentary series on inspirational figures being produced by Britain’s Prince Harry, who founded the Invictus Games.

-That footage is now especially poignant, with Mariupol on the brink.
-In one of the last videos Taira shot, she is seated next to the driver who would disappear with her.
+Instead, she filmed war footage.
+In the last video Taira shot, she is seated next to the driver who would disappear with her.
 It is March 9.

 “Two weeks of war.
 Besieged Mariupol,” she says quietly.
 Then she curses at no one in particular, and the screen goes dark.

-Associated Press writers Sarah El Deeb contributed from Beirut, Mstyslav Chernov from Kharkiv, Inna Varenytsia from Kyiv; Elena Becatoros from Zaporizhzhia; and Erika Kinetz from Brussels.
+Associated Press writer Sarah El Deeb contributed from Beirut; Inna Varenytsia from Kyiv; Mstyslav Chernov from Kharkiv; Erika Kinetz from Brussels; and Elena Becatoros in Zaporizhzhia.
 Lori Hinnant reported from Paris.

 Associated Press